ezEngine/docs-src/pages/getting-started/faq.md

 ## Visual Scripting

-Yes, EZ has [visual scripting (TODO)](../docs/custom-code/visual-script/visual-script-overview.md).
-It's not really great, though.
+Yes, EZ has [visual scripting](../docs/custom-code/visual-script/visual-script-overview.md).
 You can do simple level logic, like "if that lever is pulled, open that door".
-You shouldn't really use it for anything else.
+You shouldn't expect to use it for larger features, though.
 We are generally not convinced that visual scripting is a great way to program (in no engine, no matter how good their tools are).
-Therefore we have no plans on improving our implementation at the moment, we rather improve the [TypeScript](../docs/custom-code/typescript/typescript-overview.md) binding.
-Though, if you are a fan of visual scripting and want to improve it, feel free to look into it.
+However, for taking care of smaller tasks and as glue code between systems, it is a great way to get things done that would otherwise be quite cumbersome.

 ## Scripting with TypeScript